Tommiji/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 This project (including the README file) was created on 16th of January 2022.

 ### Project Title
-Replace the Project Title
+Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This project explores data related to bike share systems for three major cities in the United States with a Python program.
+These cities are Chicago, New York City and Washington.
+The Python program imports data (csv-files) and answers interesting questions about the bike share usage by computing descriptive statistics interactively.

 ### Files used
 Include the files used